akshay0611/FinPulse/Readme.md

 - **API Integration**: Fetch API for news and financial data
 - **Build Tool**: Vite

+---

-## Installation 🧑‍💻
+## Installation 🤝💻

-To get started with FinPulse, follow these steps:
+To set up FinPulse locally, follow these steps:

 1. Clone the repository:
    ```bash